 Bio

-Admitted to the bar in 1993, Kelly’s career included several years in the Construction and Energy team at Simpson Grierson, followed by a stint as a Crown Prosecutor during which he prosecuted over 50 criminal jury trials.
+Kelly’s early career included several years in the Construction and Energy team at a prominent national firm, followed by a stint as a Crown Prosecutor.
 He then practised in Hong Kong for nine years including five years in the litigation and arbitration team at Linklaters.

 Construction Law

 Kelly is a leading construction litigator.
-He has acted for subcontractors, contractors and principals in matters involving a very wide range of construction law issues including claims for disputed variations and extensions of time, claims for prolongation and/or disruption, defects and warranty claims, wrongful termination of contracts, claims for liquidated damages, professional negligence claims against architects and engineers, and the enforcement/defence of claims under performance bonds.
-He is familiar with the main domestic and international standard form construction contracts and regularly represents clients bringing or defending claims under the Construction Contracts Act 2002.
+He acts for subcontractors, contractors and principals in matters involving a very wide range of construction law issues.
+He is familiar with the main domestic and international standard form construction contracts and regularly represents clients in adjudication proceedings under the Construction Contracts Act 2002.
 Kelly has represented clients in construction disputes involving projects in Hong Kong, India, Japan, China, Vietnam, Thailand and New Zealand.

 Commercial Litigation